rust-lang-ru/book/rustbook-ru/packages/mdbook-trpl/src/bin/README - mdbook-trpl-note.md

 </section>
 ```

-This allows используйте the relatively standard Markdown convention of (incorrectly!) используйте blockquotes for “callouts” or “notes” like this, while still producing semantic HTML which conveys the actual intent.
+This allows using the relatively standard Markdown convention of (incorrectly!) using blockquotes for “callouts” or “notes” like this, while still producing semantic HTML which conveys the actual intent.

 > [!NOTE]
 > This is _not_ a full “admonition” preprocessor, and it is not remotely compliant with [the GitHub “alert” syntax][alerts].
 It exists almost entirely for the sake of providing better semantic HTML for _The Rust Programming Language_ book with a minimum of disruption to existing workflows!
 >
-> You are probably better off используйте one of the other existing alert/admonition preprocessors:
+> You are probably better off using one of the other existing alert/admonition preprocessors:
 >
 > - [mdbook-alerts][mdbook-alerts]
 > - [mdbook-admonish][mdbook-admonish]